HCC Weighs in on Steel Tariffs and Countermeasures

 This sub-committee is tasked with reducing red tape and improving efficiency in municipal government.

-We are pleased to see that significant progress has been made in approval times within the Planning and Economic Development Department.
+We are pleased to see that further progress has been made in approval times within the Planning and Economic Development Department.

 · by Bianca Caramento